 | Firm responsibility | Firm is directly responsible for the recommendation | Firm has less liability for the trade |

-- FINRA Rule 2111 (Suitability) requires that solicited recommendations be suitable for the customer based on their investment profile
+- The suitability rule requires that solicited recommendations be suitable for the customer based on their investment profile

 - Regulation Best Interest (Reg BI) is the SEC's enhanced standard for broker-dealers making recommendations to retail customers; it requires acting in the customer's best interest